vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 # Bucket distribution efficiency
 Now that all that is out of way, lets jump into bucket distribution efficiency!
 This all depends on the implementation we choose for `GetHashCode`.

-We will start with the worst implementations, which can often be [marked](https://stackoverflow.com/a/9828186) as an [accepted](https://stackoverflow.com/a/70375) StackOverflow answer.
+We will start with the worst implementations, which are often [prominent](https://stackoverflow.com/a/9828186) in [StackOverflow threads](https://stackoverflow.com/a/70375).
 Then we will keep improving our implementation until we get a nice juicy gooey efficient bucket distribution.

 If you want to follow along, the code to generate my sample hashsets is below:
 ```c#